-Daimler and its Mercedes-Benz Research & Development North America division opened its newly designed Silicon Valley R&D Center in Sunnyvale, California
+Daimler’s Mercedes-Benz Research & Development North America Division Opens Silicon Valley R&D Center

 "We have been operating various R&D locations in North America for many years now, in order to incorporate our customers' needs and technological and social trends into our vehicles more quickly," said Prof. Dr Thomas Weber, Member of the Board of Management of Daimler AG, responsible for Group Research and Mercedes-Benz Cars Development.